rkolodich/rkolodich/README.md

 # Hi, I'm Ruslan Kolodich

-I am a frontend developer and boardgame geek.
+I am a frontend developer and a board game geek.

 ## Languages and Tools